Recovery after breast reconstruction

 After surgery to reconstruct your breast, you Immediately after surgery, your reconstructed breast may be covered with dressings.

 Alternatively, the wound may be held together with sticky plastic strips, which are left in place until the wound has healed.

-Once the dressings are removed, you can gently shower the wound with clean water.
-Pat the wound area dry with a clean towel - don’t rub it.
-Once the wound has healed you can bathe or shower as normal.
+Your surgeon or nurse will tell you whether you should keep the area dry or if you can gently shower the wound with clean water.
+Pat the wound area dry with a clean towel – don’t rub it.
+Once the wound has healed, you can bathe or shower normally.
 Wash with lukewarm water and unperfumed soap, and rinse the wound well.

 At first, your new breast may be larger than your other breast.
 This is due to swelling, which can happen after surgery.
 Your breast will gradually get smaller over a few weeks or months.

-After any type of operation, you’re likely to experience some pain or discomfort.
-The level of pain women experience after breast reconstruction varies greatly.
+After any type of operation, you are likely to experience some pain or discomfort.
 Many women need painkillers for a few weeks after surgery.
-Make sure you ask for pain relieving medicines if you need them.
-In general, if your pain is well controlled you’ll recover more quickly after surgery.
+Make sure you ask for pain-relieving medicines, if you need them.
+In general, if your pain is controlled well, you’ll recover more quickly after surgery.